nicobailon/mcp-gemini-server/README.md

 ## Overview

-This project provides a dedicated MCP (Model Context Protocol) server that wraps the `@google/genai` SDK.
-It exposes Google's Gemini model capabilities as standard MCP tools, allowing other LLMs (like Cline) or MCP-compatible systems to leverage Gemini's features as a backend workhorse.
+This project provides a dedicated MCP (Model Context Protocol) server that wraps the latest `@google/genai` SDK (v0.10.0) which was released on April 23, 2025.
+It exposes Google's Gemini model capabilities (including Gemini 2.5 models) as standard MCP tools, allowing other LLMs (like Claude) or MCP-compatible systems to leverage Gemini's features as a backend workhorse.

 This server aims to simplify integration with Gemini models by providing a consistent, tool-based interface managed via the MCP standard.
+It fully supports the latest Gemini 2.5 Pro Exp and Gemini 2.5 Flash models.

 ## Features